-IPTV Playlist Player is a new beta Roku private channel.
-This channel will let you build, add and play some amazing custom M3U playlists that can contain many free Live TV channels, Movies, TV Shows and even Music.
+IPTV M3U Playlist Player will let you build, add and play some amazing custom M3U playlists that can contain many free Live TV channels, Movies, TV Shows and even Music.

 Once you learn how to create IPTV playlists, you can end up with a massive IPTV list that could be very similar to the XTV Roku channel.
 The process we show you below will work with any IPTV player and we included a link at the end to an IPTV Player app you can use on your Android Devices as well.

-How to build IPTV Playlists for IPTV Playlist Player:
+How to build IPTV Playlists for the m3u Playlist Player

-You will first need to obtain a link to a current M3U playlist.
+You will first need to obtain and add link to a current M3U playlist.
 This channel will do nothing without one.

 STEP 2.
 Use M3U search engine that can be found on our News Page (It's near the bottom of the page under IPTV SEARCH).
 Use it to search for current M3U playlists.

 TIP: To see only the most current results click the Sort by Date button up near the top of the results window.
 This will filter the list with the most recent uploaded M3U lists shown first.
 Also, try using the search term "Premium m3u" for some good HD playlists.